apache/spark/docs/graphx-programming-guide.md

 In the above example we make use of the [`Edge`][Edge] case class.
 Edges have a `srcId` and a `dstId` corresponding to the source and destination vertex identifiers.
-In addition, the `Edge` class contains the `attr` member which contains the edge property.
+In addition, the `Edge` class has an `attr` member which stores the edge property.

 [Edge]: api/graphx/index.html#org.apache.spark.graphx.Edge